Makwana039/py.project-3/README.md

 # 🎓 Student Data Organisation System

-A simple **Python console-based application** to manage student records efficiently.
-This project demonstrates the use of Python fundamentals such as lists, dictionaries, sets, loops, conditionals, and string formatting.
+A simple **menu-driven Student Data Organisation System** built using **Python**.
+This project allows users to manage student records by performing CRUD (Create, Read, Update, Delete) operations.
+It also demonstrates the use of Python data structures such as **lists, dictionaries, tuples, and sets**.

 ---

 ## 📌 Features

-- ➕ Add new student records
+- ➕ Add Student
-- 📋 Display all students
+- 📋 Display All Students
-- ✏️ Update existing student information
+- ✏️ Update Student Information
-- ❌ Delete student records
+- ❌ Delete Student Record
-- 📚 Display unique subjects
+- 📚 Display Unique Subjects
-- 🔍 Search student by ID
-- 🚪 Exit the program
+- 🚪 Exit the Program

 ---